 Lifestyle and food medicine education

 Kendra Ward, LAc., MAOM, is a traditional Chinese medicine practitioner specializing in women's health and vitality.
 She has spent the last two decades immersed in running a busy private practice, often finding her patients in health crisis or at a vulnerable transition in their lives.
 After 20,000-plus patient visits, Kendra felt compelled to write and speak about her clinical observations of repetitive themes like lack of confidence, self-imposed restraint, chronic exhaustion and overwhelm, challenges with self-care, and a real hunger for soul sustenance.

 Kendra holds a bachelor’s degree from Wheaton College in Norton, Massachusetts, and a master’s degree in acupuncture and oriental medicine from the New England School of Acupuncture in Boston.
 She was on a premed track during college, but after a semester abroad in Tibet, India, and Nepal with the School of International Training, she became deeply interested in eastern methods of healing.
 Following college, she worked at the Mind Body Medical Institute established by cardiologist Herbert Benson, M.D., at Beth Israel Deaconess Hospital in Boston on studies investigating the role of the relaxation response on sleep and the effects of intercessory prayer on recovery times after bypass surgery.
 This work aligned with her undergraduate neuroscience research studying the effects of stress on the brain.

 Today Kendra is a diplomate of Chinese herbology with advanced training in aroma acupoint therapy, flower essences, and various bodywork modalities.
 She has also studied advanced energy mastery with contemporary shaman, Christina Pratt, and shamanic journeying with author and shamanic practitioner, Sandra Ingerman.
-Kendra completed her yoga teacher certification with David Swenson in Montreal in 2000, teaching for four years, first in Boston, MA and then in Portland, OR.
+Kendra completed her yoga teacher certification with David Swenson in Montreal in 2000, and has taught in both Boston, MA and Portland, OR.